Linguistics

 Reading, Brain and Dyslexia”from 31st October to 2nd of November, 2019

 Established in 1964, the Department of Linguistics, University of Mumbai is one of the oldest Departments in India to offer a Post-Graduate programme in Linguistics.
-The Department follows the Credit Based Semester and Grading System (CBCS) for its teaching programmes.
+The Department is celebrating its Diamond Jubilee Year in 2023-24.

 Linguistics is a discipline that studies the structure, functions and use of human languages.
 In Linguistics, we study properties of specific languages as well as seek to search for the properties which are common to all human languages.